Cozinater/simple-weather-app/README.md

 # Simple Weather APP
-The web applciation was written on React.js using Vite.
+The web application was written on React.js using Vite.
 The API from Open weather Map is used to fetch the weather information to display in the application.

 # Getting Started
 1. Type `npm i` to install all of the nessary packages.